box/developer.box.com/content/guides/applications/custom-apps/jwt-setup.md

   ![Auth selection screen](../images/select-app-type.png)
 </ImageFrame>

-### 3. Select the type of authentication and app name
+### 3. Select the type of authentication and application name

 Select **Server Authentication (with JWT)** if you would like to verify application identity [with a key pair][kp].
 Select